The Home Depot Inc. (HD) – key numbers that make it a Strong Buy For Now

-The Home Depot Inc. (NYSE: HD) is 3.85% higher on its value in year-to-date trading and has touched a low of $140.63 and a high of $292.95 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The HD stock was last observed hovering at around $279.64 in the last trading session, with the day’s loss setting it -3.79% off its average median price target of $312.00 for the next 12 months.
-It is also 22.3% off the consensus price target high of $355.00 offered by 32 analysts, but current levels are -12.59% lower than the price target low of $245.00 for the same period.
+The Home Depot Inc. (NYSE: HD) is -3.90% lower on its value in year-to-date trading and has touched a low of $140.63 and a high of $292.95 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The HD stock was last observed hovering at around $259.97 in the last trading session, with the day’s loss setting it -4.72% off its average median price target of $310.00 for the next 12 months.
+It is also 29.1% off the consensus price target high of $360.00 offered by 33 analysts, but current levels are -4.18% lower than the price target low of $245.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)